 The gypsy didn’t draw breath.
 Curses both florid and impressive showered down upon me and my descendants – a possibility my guidebook had failed to mention.
-The gypsy opened my eyes, however, to unusual things to do in Florence and to how this city offers far more than any guidebook can suggest.
+The gypsy opened my eyes, to unusual things to do in Florence and to how this city offers far more than any guidebook can suggest.

 10 unusual things to do in Florence

 1. The Robes Of St Francis

-Like many Florentine church, the Ognissanti could easily be an art gallery.
+Like many Florentine churches, the Ognissanti could easily be an art gallery.
 Paintings by Ghirlandaio adorn the wall (a young Amerigo can be seen in his Madonna della Misericordia, circa 1472).
 In the refectory is Ghirlandaio’s Last Supper, which proved such an inspiration for Leonardo.
 Giotto’s Madonna and Child With Angels resides above the main altar, and a crucifix has recently been attributed to him.
 There are also works by Botticelli, who is buried in the south transept.

 Amidst these wonders, in an unmarked side chapel, are the robes believed by many to be those worn by St Francis when he received the stigmata on Mount Verna in 1225 (distinct from the robes in the Basilica of Santa Croce).
-They are simply displayed, and easily overlooked, and rarely mentioned in any tourist guide.
+They are simply displayed, easily overlooked, and rarely mentioned in any tourist guide.